Marcus Silcock

 Anthropocene Poetry

 Delighted to have two new prose poems over at Anthropocene poetry magazine.
 After the Mormon mission, searching for new spiritualities.
 Fleshy and soulful.
-One of the poems a part elegy for my uncle Billy in Portadown.
-A painter.
-Read more
+One of the poems a part elegy… Read more.

 -